 Design architect Eric Naslund says that the team worked around the realities of having to design for two different groups of people, both of whom needed special services."It's like having two neighborhoods in one building," says Ernesto Vasquez, architect of record.
 In addition, stakeholders had to solve the technical problems of building on a tight urban infill site (half an acre).

-Celadon at 9th & Broadway is three blocks from a major trolley stop and near all basic amenities -- grocery stores, a library, post office, a park, and more.
+Celadon at 9th & Broadway is three blocks from a major trolley stop and near all basic amenities – grocery stores, a library, a post office, a park, and more.
 Residents of the building have access to three major common areas, all of which are integrated with the outdoors to take advantage of the San Diego climate.
 A terrace common space that offers downtown and ocean views to all residents.

 Chatham Square, Alexandria, Virginia